-Due to the limited funding of Quoin Inc. prior to the consummation of the Merger, the compensation, including salary, office and car allowances and other benefits, due to Dr. Myers and Ms. Carter under their respective employment agreements, as well as reimbursement of expenses and other amounts paid to third parties on behalf of Quoin Inc., were accrued as indebtedness to Dr. Myers and Ms. Carter.
+Due to the limited funding of Quoin Inc. prior to the consummation of the Merger, the compensation, including salary, office and car allowances and other benefits, due to Dr. Myers and Ms. Carter under their respective employment agreements, as well as reimbursement of expenses and other amounts paid by Dr. Myers and Ms. Carter to third parties on behalf of Quoin Inc., were not paid by Quoin Inc. to Dr. Myers and Ms. Carter, and were accrued as indebtedness to Dr. Myers and Ms. Carter.
 Following the closing of the Merger, Quoin Inc. began making payments of \$25,000 per month to each of Dr. Myers and Ms. Carter to repay the above-described non-interest-bearing indebtedness.
-The Company repaid \$75,000 and \$75,000 of such indebtedness to Dr. Myers and \$0 and \$75,000 to Ms. Carter in the three months ended June 30, 2023 and 2022, respectively.
-The Company repaid \$150,000 and \$150,000 of such indebtedness to Dr. Myers and \$25,000 and \$150,000 to Ms. Carter in the six months ended June 30, 2023 and 2022, respectively.
+The Company repaid \$75,000 and \$75,000 of such indebtedness to Dr. Myers and \$25,000 and \$75,000 to Ms. Carter in the three months ended March 31, 2023 and 2022, respectively.
+As of March 31, 2023, approximately \$2,184,000 and \$1,840,000 of such indebtedness was outstanding to Dr. Myers and Ms. Carter, respectively.